List of Ultimate Comics: The Ultimates story arcs: "The Republic Is Burning" (#1–4)

 With the recent appearance of two new superhuman threats to the globe—The People in the Southeast Asian Republic and the Children of Tomorrow in Europe—S.H.I.E.L.D. and the Ultimates are spread too thin.

 Reed Richards returns to earth with the Children of Tomorrow.
 In Europe, Asgardians pillage a beer factory, making the European Union activate their new super team, the Excalibur-class super-soldiers led by the new Captain Britain, Jamie Braddock.
 When the team arrives to confront Odin and the Asgardians, they are interrupted by Thor, who offers Jamie a drink.
 Jamie, in a display of disrespect, pours the drink on the floor.
 This upsets Thor and he attacks Jamie and the other European Captains.
 The battle makes its way to the German desert (left barren after he events of "Ultimatum"), where they discover the dome-shaped structure.
 While investigating it, Captain Italy is grabbed by a large mechanical hand and pulled inside the structure.

 Social unrest in Bangkok leaves the city in flames and Clint Barton loses communication with S.H.I.E.L.D.
-In Ururguay, Tony Stark boards an Argentinian fleet that appeared with deadly intent, only for his armor to be destroyed, leaving Tony comatose.
+In Uruguay, Tony Stark boards an Argentinian fleet that appeared with deadly intent, only for his armor to be destroyed, leaving Tony comatose.

 The Children of Tomorrow engage Thor and the European Captains, then Richards (still unrevealed to the reader) orders the Children of Tomorrow to travel to Asgard and de-power the Gods.
 Meanwhile, Tony awakens and Nick Fury orders him to Germany.
 Asgard is completely destroyed; however, Thor is able to save his son by sending him to the room with no doors and giving him the Mjolnir.
 Tony arrives in time to save Thor from falling as Asgard disappears.

 Two days after the fall of Asgard, Tony reveals that he has been keeping Thor's old harness and hammer safe and has even made improvements; a powerless Thor dons the harness.
 One week after the fall of Asgard, the City has expanded itself into neighboring European countries; most of Eastern Europe is engulfed and millions are killed.
 S.H.I.E.L.D. loses communication with the E.D.I.
 (European Defense Initiative) and gathers a fleet of fighter jets and Heli-Carriers to engage the Children of Tomorrow, but are quickly beaten.
 In a last-ditch effort, Fury orders the launch of a nuclear missile, but it causes little damage.
 Thor, once again the most powerful Super-Soldier on the planet, teleports the fleet away before too many lives are lost.
 Later, Thor tells Tony that it was an honor to call him his friend, after which he teleports himself to the City in an effort to destroy it himself.
 Thor attempts to get revenge but is beaten by the Children's leader—Reed Richards.
 Reed sends Thor back with a warning: accept the loss of the European territories and no further action will be taken against the rest of the world.